HobanLab/Morton_SSRvSNP_Simulations/README.md

 The 3 scripts correspond to 3 different analyses, as summarized below: - **N1200**: These simulations use a total population size (nInd) of 1200 individuals.
 MSAT and DNA markers are simulated - **N4800**: These simulations use a total population size (nInd) of 4800 individuals.
 MSAT and DNA markers are simulated - **lowMutDNA**: These simulations use a lower mutation rate (1e-8) than what's used in the DNA simulations (both N1200 and N4800) described above (1e-7).
 Both N1200 and N4800 total population sizes are simulated in this script.

+#### Check simulations
+The script [2_senseCheck.R](https://github.com/HobanLab/Morton_SSRvSNP_Simulations/blob/main/RScripts/2_senseCheck.R) performs different checks on the genind files generated from Step #1 (running simulations using `fastSimcoal` and `strataG`).
+These checks test our expectations of the simulation scenarios based on biology--for instance, that average Fst values will be greater for scenarios with lower migration rates between populations.

 #### Perform resampling and loci bootstrapping
 The script [3_resampleAndBootstrap.R](https://github.com/HobanLab/Morton_SSRvSNP_Simulations/blob/main/RScripts/3_resampleAndBootstrap.R) is used to summarize the allele frequency distributions of each simulation scenario (for each marker type), and then randomly sample each object to model *ex situ* conservation.
 The script reads in the genind files saved to disk, and then using these files, generates resampling arrays, with the following dimensions